-By itself, the Essiac Tea cancer treatment is rated only as being effective on newly diagnosed cancer patients who do not have fast-growing cancer and their cancer has not spread significantly.
+We suggest the Essiac Tea cancer treatment be used by newly diagnosed cancer patients who do not have fast-growing cancer and their cancer has not spread significantly.

-For advanced cancer patients, Essiac Tea should only be a supplemental protocol to one of the major protocols, such as Cellect-Budwig, Cesium Chloride, High RF Frequency, Dirt Cheap (if you cannot afford one of the other major protocols), etc.
+For advanced cancer patients, Essiac Tea can be used as a supplemental protocol to one of the major protocols, such as Cellect-Budwig, Cesium Chloride, High RF Frequency, Dirt Cheap (if you cannot afford one of the other major protocols), etc.

 Essiac Tea may also be useful in protecting the liver.